About IAM Canada

 We’re pleased to present the volunteers leading the Canadian Chapter in its development.
-The Chapter consists of a board with five members, complemented by another 12 members that together form the Executive Committee.
+The Chapter consists of a board with seven members.
 Feel free to reach out to Executive@Canada.theIAM.org or contact any of the individuals below to find out more about our activities or to get involved.

 Boudewijn.Neijens@Canada.theIAM.org / +1 604-484-0251

 Boudewijn holds a degree in Mechanical Engineering from the University of Brussels, an MBA from INSEAD in France, and is a Registered Asset Management Professional.
 He has been involved with high-technology startups for the last 30 years.
 He is the CMO at Copperleaf, where he works with large asset-intensive corporations worldwide to refine their asset management practices in the areas of Asset Investment Planning and Management, decision support systems and risk-based planning models.
 Boudewijn was a co-founder of the IAM Canada chapter, was its past Chair, and currently sits on the central Board of Directors of the IAM.
 He also chairs the Canadian delegations at ISO TC251 (asset management) and IEC TC123 (management of electrotechnical assets).